Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 Season Frequency Signs to Watch

-Fall/Winter Every 2-4 weeks Slower growth, check soil before watering
+Fall/Winter Every 2–4 weeks Slower growth; check soil first

 3. Soil and Repotting: Setting Up for Success